 For the record, I have been called a home-birth hippie, so don't take offense if you identify.

 The American College of Obstetricians and Gynecologists (ACOG) now recommends a delay in umbilical cord clamping for all healthy infants for at least 30-60 seconds after birth given the numerous benefits to most newborns - ACOG

-Everyone is jumping on board and agree that delayed cord clamping is the best way to go unless it delays important resuscitation measures.
+Everyone is jumping on board and agrees that delayed cord clamping is the best way to go unless it delays necessary resuscitation measures.